For the following equations, do not solve. Rather, identify value... | Channels for Pearson+

 Rational Equations - Online Tutor, Practice Problems & Exam Prep

 For the following equations, do not solve.
-Rather, identify value(s) of x that can never be the solution(s) to the given equation.
+Rather, identify value(s) of y that can never be the solution(s) to the given equation.

 For the following equations, do not solve.
-Rather, identify value(s) of x that can never be the solution(s) to the given equation.
+Rather, identify value(s) of y that can never be the solution(s) to the given equation.